Universal relation between dipole polarizability of finite nuclei and neutron-star compactness: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the Croatian Science Foundation under the project number HRZZ-MOBDOL-12-2023-6026 and under the project Relativistic Nuclear Many-Body Theory in the Multimessenger Observation Era (HRZZ-IP-2022-10-7773).
 E.Y. acknowledges support from the UK STFC under award no. ST/Y000358/1.
 N.P. acknowledges support from the project “Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras”, Grant No. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund - Competitiveness and Cohesion Programme 2021-2027.
+This paper was supported by the European Union – NextGenerationEU through the National Recovery and Resilience Plan 2021-2026 -- Institutional grant of University of Zagreb Faculty of Science (Nuclear Astrophysics).